 Our young transitioning veterans need your support.
 Tens of thousands of them are unemployed, underemployed, homeless, in support programs or despondent.
-Sadly, veteran suicide levels are at their highest point since WWII, with 22 or more veterans taking their own lives each and every day.With your support, Veterans 360 will invite 12 young transitioning veterans into a 30-day program of engagement, education, employment, and healing.
+Sadly, veteran suicide levels are at their highest point since WWII, with 22 or more veterans taking their own lives each and every day.With your support, Veterans 360 will invite young transitioning veterans into an on-going program of engagement, education, employment, and healing.
 Upon graduation, we will set them on the path to a productive future with continued health, wellness, education and placement support.

 “No one told them combat was easy.
 We need to stop telling them that civilian life is.”

 Capt.
 Dale Dye USMC Ret.

 Veterans 360 advocates an education versus cure approach to these problems.
 Asking for help is not a sign of weakness or an inability to cope.
 It is a sign of strength.
 Veterans are much more formidable when they are better educated and trained in how to deal with adversity.

 No matter your political affiliation or social class, we invite you to join our movement to reverse this trend of despondency and struggle in our young transitioning veterans.

 At the PTSD awareness event …”(SgtMaj Chandler) spoke about coming close to death while in Iraq, and how that experience led to PTSD.
 At first, he said, he was too ashamed to admit that he struggled with the issue, but he eventually sought help.
 Capitol Hill PTSD awareness event highlights struggles, triumphs”.. “‘I spent about two years in almost-weekly behavioral health care counseling in Fort Bliss, Texas,’ Chandler said.
 ‘And that care made a significant change in my life.’”